The best Python IDE will allow you to simply and easily run and edit scripts in the Python programming language.

-Exactly where a fancy text editor stops and an Integrated Development Environment (IDE) begins is a fuzzy boundary.
-At a minimum, you'd want an application that: does syntax highlighting, code-folding and bracket-matching, has some awareness of the constituent source files of a project, and facilitates running the code (or part thereof).
+Whichever Python IDE you choose to run with, at a minimum you'll want an application that does syntax highlighting, code-folding and bracket-matching, has some awareness of the constituent source files of a project, and can run the code you're working on.
 More advanced features might include code suggestions, a debugger, and integration with online repositories.

-Atom describes itself as a "hackable text editor for the 21st Century".
-It's maintained by social coding megalith GitHub, so as you'd expect it can do pretty much anything you can imagine.
+Atom is a customizable text editor maintained by social coding megalith GitHub, so as you'd expect it can do pretty much anything you can imagine.
 And if it can't, then someone's almost certainly working on a plugin to address that.

 Atom has its own comprehensive package manager, and a huge community working on packages for it.
 As well as built-in Git and GitHub integration, Atom allows you to collaborate on coding projects in real-time via the Teletype package.
 Several thousand other packages are available, but Python coders looking for a more efficient workflow would do well to seek out a script package.